icanteven-code/api-excercise-project/README.md

 }
 ```

 **Acceptance Criteria**
 - `GET /products` should accept a new query parameter `page` & `size`
 - Rework the payload to return an object `{ data: [ ... ], pagination: { page:1, size:10, totalPages:2 } }`
 - Both `page` and `size` have a default values if nothing is set as a query parameter
-- The paginaton works with the rest of the filtering and sorting
+- The pagination works with the rest of the filtering and sorting

 <br/>
 <br/>
 <br/>
 <br/>

 ### Edit a product view   🔖
 <!-- ToDo -->